erenyeager101/3D-webApp-Vite-threejs/README.md

-# A 3D website Build on vite using threejs and deployed on vercel
+# A 3D interactive website Build on vite using threejs and deployed on vercel

 ## Contains